lpego/PICT/README.md

 trap "rm -f $LOCKFILE" EXIT
 ```

-> [!WARNING]
+> [!NOTE]
-> If the Pi dies unexpectedly (i.e. low battery, forcibly disconnected, etc), the lockfile might not get removed and autorecording would not start.
+> If the Pi dies unexpectedly (i.e. low battery, forcibly disconnected, etc), the lockfile is removed from `/tmp` and will trigger autorecording after 10 minutes at next boot.

 # Testing battery and storage efficiency
 **Test 1 -- 09 Jun, 11pm, battery 30Ah at 100%**